-A teenager just made $3 million by playing Fortnight
+A teenager just made $3 million by playing Fortnite

 — SEN Bugha ✈️ NY (@bugha) July 28, 2019

-Fortnight is a battle royale game that health experts have accused as being as addictive as heroin.
+Fortnite is a battle royale game that health experts have accused as being as addictive as heroin.
 Needless to say, Fortnite is the most popular video game in the world, with 250 million registered players.
 The game is so popular because of its free-to-play model, with the developers making their cash via V-Bucks, the in-game microtransaction currency that people can use to upgrade their characters and unlock features.
 In 2018, Epic Games, Fortnite’s developers, made more than $2.4 billion from these microtransactions alone.

 As for Giersdorf, after winning the $3 million, he told the BBC that, like a responsible person, he plans to save most of the money.
 “All I want is a new desk and maybe a desk for my trophy,” he said.